doegox/Oscar/README.md

 # Oscar
-The DATABAR Oscar was was an optical bar code scanner used to input program code into computers such as Atari 1200XL/1400XL, Atari 400/600/800, Commodore Pet, Commodore VIC 20/64, TI99/4A, TRS 80.
+The DATABAR Oscar was was an optical bar code scanner used to input program code into computers such as Atari 1200XL/1400XL, Atari 400/600/800, Commodore Pet, Commodore VIC 20/64, TI99/4A and TRS 80.
 Regarding the computer it acts as an ordinary cassette reader.

 Writing a software decoder for databar sheets started with one posted in PoC||GTFO 12 as "puzzle".
 See http://wiki.yobi.be/wiki/Databar_decoding for the write-up.

 ## Links